|

 But why were we nervous?
-Why should we avoid doing these things we love just because we have kids?
+Why should families avoid doing these things we love just because we have kids?
 We decided we shouldn’t…and neither should you.
+Many wineries today are embracing the idea of a family friendly winery, creating spaces and experiences designed to welcome families and ensure everyone feels comfortable.

 We’ve since evolved from popping into a tasting room here and there to doing full on wine country vacations with the kids.
 It can be done, if you plan ahead and know when to call it quits.
+At a family friendly winery, families can explore gardens, outdoor play areas, and interactive activities, making the visit enjoyable for both adults and children.

 The ultimate guide for wine tasting with the kids - it can be done.